 Three day weekends are not for sitting around.
 With the constant downpour California has been receiving, there was no place dry this past weekend within a reasonable driving distance.
-Josh and I got out on Sunday for a little bit, and suddenly, I remembered what it was like to be outside and not sloth-y.
+Josh and I got out on Sunday for a little bit.
+Suddenly, I remembered what it was like to be outside and not sloth-y.
 Josh had school on Monday so I was stuck at home sans car.

 Try as I might, I laid in bed, watched TV, made biscuits… but by the time noon rolled around, cabin fever had hit.
 It was time to get out of the house.
 Luckily, there’s a good number of parks within walking and biking distance of where I live.
 I put on all the waterproof stuff I own and headed out into the downpour to Laurelwood Park to summit Sugarloaf Mountain.

 I entered the park from Laurelwood Dr and took the paved Tenderfoot Trail to the Natural Amphitheatre Trail.
-This trail ascends some extremely muddy steps and is signed to Sugarloaf Mountain.
+This trail ascends some extremely muddy steps.
+Signs on the trail point all the way up to Sugarloaf Mountain.
 The Natural Amphitheatre Trail winds up the vibrant green hill before it joins the Laurelwood Park Trail to summit.

 Gear: Mountain Hardwear Scrambler 30 Pack, Sierra Designs Hurricane Pants, Outdoor Research Aspire Jacket, Sealskinz Waterproof Sock, Patagonia Performance Better Sweater Hoody, Altra Lone Peak 2.5 Trail Shoe